 Performance Bonds are Required on Federal Projects

 So why are you being asked for a performance bond?
 Well like we said on bid bonds, any federal project $150,000 and up is required to have a performance bond.
-Many states have adopted similar legislation, and many private owners and contractors also require them to reduce their risk.
+Many states have adopted similar legislation, and many private owners and even some commercial and remodeling contractors also require them to reduce their risk.

 What is a Performance Bond?